aconstlink/snakeoil/README.md

 - Windows 7/8/10 64 bit
 - Linux 64 bit (only low level library support) (tested on Fedora 25)

 Windows 10 is not tested.
 The compilation is based on Windows OS SDKs and I did not have the opportunity to use Windows 10 privatly in order to support this OS.
+But it should be possible to install the Windows 8.1 SDK and set the SNAKEOIL_TARGET_OS to Windows 8.

 ## Build-In External Libraries